ryanatkn/gro/contributing.md

 Gro's unfortunate design qualities are partially due to the fact that it predates both SvelteKit and the game-changing speed of [`esbuild`](https://github.com/evanw/esbuild).
+(the speed is truly game-changing, I'm not being dramatic;
+[swc](https://github.com/swc-project/swc) predates Gro but I didn't know what was coming;
-(the speed is truly game-changing, I'm not being dramatic) Gro uses `esbuild`, but some design decisions were made in a world with slow TypeScript transpilation.
+at one point Gro used `swc`, but I switched to `esbuild` for alignment with SvelteKit) Gro uses `esbuild`, but some design decisions were made in a world with slow TypeScript transpilation.
 For example, Gro aggressively caches transpiled files, which means it deals with difficult cache invalidation problems, and I'm considering using [`tsm`](https://github.com/lukeed/tsm/) to replace large chunks of behavior for what's probably a negligible drop in performance.
-([swc](https://github.com/swc-project/swc) predates Gro but I didn't know what was coming;
-at one point Gro used swc, but I switched to `esbuild` for alignment with SvelteKit) So while the goal is to shrink Gro, it'll take time and a lot of thought.
+So while the goal is to shrink Gro, it'll take time and a lot of thought.
 I would absolutely welcome your input!
 Please feel invited to open issues or email me: ryan at felt dot social.